 The Dollars 4 Tic Scholars scholarship program received scholarship applications from students around the country in response to its offering.
-Essays from the applicants which tell stories about their experience as a person with Tourette Syndrome will soon be posted to the organization’s website to help others who may be experiencing a life with Tourette.
+Essays from the applicants which tell stories about their experience as a person with Tourette Syndrome are posted to the organization’s website to help others who may be experiencing a life with Tourette.

 Vice President Kelsey Diamantis noted, “Due to Covid-19, this year we divided our college scholarships into two award periods.
 Round One is for fall 2020, and Round Two awards will be awarded in time for January 2021.
 We think it was important to allow students the time to collect the information from their schools that was a little more difficult to obtain due to school closings.
 We are excited about our three recipients and are proud of their accomplishments!”